‘Game Of Thrones’ Season 8 Script Reveal Reignites Criticism Of The Show

 Many fans and critics alike described the change to the character’s arc as jarring and one that would have needed more time to be fleshed out.

 In the script, the screenwriters and directors of the episode use various historical and pop culture references to describe her.
-At one point they insert the words “Her Satanic Majesty’s Request” into a passage about her which is the name of a Rolling Stones album.
+At one point, they insert the words “Her Satanic Majesty’s Request” into a passage about her which is the name of a Rolling Stones album.
 They also indicate that her death scene should resemble the Pieta, a Renaissance sculpture by Michaelangelo depicting the Virgin Mary cradling the dead body of Jesus Christ.

 Fans also pointed out the misogyny of having Daenerys’ male advisors saying that they need to “control” her.